Microsoft · AZ-801

 The Windows Server Hybrid Administrator Associate is Microsoft's dedicated credential bridging traditional on-premises Windows Server administration and Azure cloud operations—a combination increasingly in demand as organizations run mixed environments rather than committing fully to either model.
 Compared to the Azure Administrator Associate (AZ-104), this certification goes deeper on Windows Server-specific workloads, failover clustering, AD DS security, and Hyper-V, making it complementary rather than redundant.
 The certification renews annually via a free online assessment on Microsoft Learn, keeping credential holders current with platform updates.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1376 questions.

 Explanation